 Glaucoma Qualifies for Medical Marijuana in Ohio

+Glaucoma is currently a qualifying condition for medical marijuana in Ohio, and individuals experiencing symptoms related to glaucoma can schedule their appointment now.
 Glaucoma is more common than most people think.
 According to the Glaucoma Research Foundation, 3 million Americans are currently living with glaucoma, yet only 50% of these individuals are aware of the fact that they have this condition.
 The prevalence of glaucoma in the State of Ohio is slightly higher than the national average, with just over 100,000 residents having the condition.

 Under Ohio's medical marijuana program, glaucoma has been officially approved as a qualifying condition.
 This is really great news, as evidence has shown that medical marijuana has tremendous potential to offer much needed relief to individuals living with this condition.